vishalv-spektra/Hybrid-Identity-with-Entra-ID/Labfiles/Lab03-Implement-and-use-PIM.md

     ![](../media/lab3-6.png)

-1. To make the eligible assignment to active for any user, select **Update** from the Action list.
+1. To make the eligible assignment active for any user, select **Update** from the Action list.

 1. Provide the below details in **Membership settings** and click on **Save (5)**